fyresmith/Docket/README.md

    ```

 4. **Open in browser**
-   Navigate to `http://localhost:5173` and start notching your time!
+   Navigate to `http://localhost:5173` and start organizing your time!

 ### Production Build
 ```bash